-Oxford is student-centered, with plenty of places to eat, shop, and let loose on the weekends.
-Wherever you choose to reside there are plenty of ways to stay involved and meet new people.
-Miami is known for its inclusive environment and active student body: there are over 450 student organizations, and many national Greek organizations were established here.
-Over 80% of students choose to participate in one of the university’s 34 intramural sports (broomball, a game similar to ice hockey, is a campus favorite), and thousands of students come out to cheer on the Miami RedHawks in the university’s 19 NCAA varsity sports teams.
+Oxford is student-centered, with plenty of places to eat, shop, and explore on the weekends.
+Wherever you choose to reside, there are plenty of ways to stay involved and meet new people.
+With over 500 student orgs (and clubs being added all the time), you'll likely find more than one that captures your interest.
+Join the 10,000 students who choose to participate in one of the University’s 30 intramural sports (broomball, a game similar to ice hockey, is a campus favorite) or the thousands of students who come out to cheer on the Miami RedHawks in the University’s 18 varsity sports teams.

-Miami is a residential campus, and nearly all first- and second-year students live on campus.
-Miami’s 35 residence halls are divided up into Living Learning Communities (LLCs) so that students can reside with people who share their interests or areas of study.
+Miami is a residential campus where first- and second-year students live on campus, and nearly all other students live within a mile of campus.
+Miami’s residence halls are divided up into Living-Learning Communities (LLCs) so that students can reside with people who share their interests or areas of study.
 There’s also a Transfer Student LLC, which you can opt into if you’re interested in living with other transfer students.
-For students who prefer to live off campus the surrounding town of Oxford provides the perfect place to complete their studies.
+For students who prefer to live off campus, the surrounding town of Oxford provides the perfect place to complete their studies.

 Have questions about student life or living on campus?
-See our Student Life FAQs.
+Visit our student life FAQs.